OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 ### 1. **`configs`**

-- Contains configuration files for various models.
+- Contains configuration files for models.
+OE-Net is in the `configs/_oe_net_/` folder.
+The config files for your datasets (paths, preprocessing settings, batch size, etc.) and your training schedules (optimizer config, validation settings, etc.) are stored in the `configs/_base_/datasets/` and the ` configs/_base_/schedules/` folders, respectively.

-- These files define:
+All in all, the config files define:

   - Model architecture.
   - Training parameters (e.g., learning rate, epochs).
   - Dataset paths and augmentation pipelines.

-- Config files often inherit base configurations to reduce duplication.
+- Config files like `oe_net_excasat.py` inherit base configurations for datasets and training schedules, as can be seen in the first lines of the config file.

 ### 2. **`mmrotate`**

 - Holds Python scripts that define the necessary classes for modules.
 - Key components:
   - Custom datasets.
-  - Custom models and heads.
-  - Training hooks and utilities.
-- **Registry System:** This folder registers classes used in the repository so they can be located during training/testing.
+In the `mmrotate/datasets/` folder, you store your script that makes sure the dataset (and especially the format of the images and the annotations) can be loaded and prepared for training/testing effectively.
+Make sure to add newly registered class to init file, if you introduce new dataset class!
+  - Custom modules.
+In the `mmrotate/models/` folder, the custom modules are stored.
+These include necks, proposal heads, detection heads, and much more.
+OE-Net inherits most of its modules, from here (e.g. `mmrotate/models/dense_heads/bra_oriented_rpn_head.py` contains the BRAOrientedRPNHead.)
+  - Core modules.
+In the `mmrotate/core/` folder, key modules such as the anchor generator, the assigner, the sampler, and the overlap calculator are given.
+  - Models.
+In the `\mmrotate/models/detectors/` folder, the `oriented_rcnn.py` file contains the initializaztion for the model.
+Its parent class, `RotatedTwoStageDetector`, contains the forward train function that activates the modules in the detector.
+OE-Net is also an Oriented R-CNN model, but it uses a number different modules (indicated in OE-Net config file).
+- **Registry System:** Classes/modules are registered in a registry system, such that when you train/test, and the model is built from your config, the builder can find the modules that you are mentioning in your config file.

 ### 3. **`tools`**

 - Contains scripts to:
   - Train models (`train.py`).
   - Test models (`test.py`).
-  - Perform inference.
+  - Perform inference (`inference.py`).
+  - Prelabel images (`prelabeling.py`).
+  - Annotation conversion (`label_conversion_cvat2dota.py`)

 - Acts as the entry point for running training and evaluation tasks.

 ---